cego669/CoinBiasExperiment/README.md

 ## Motivation

 Bayesian inference is a cornerstone of modern statistics and machine learning.
-This project showcases its power and simplicity by focusing on a classic example: estimating the bias (\( \theta \)) of a coin as evidence (coin tosses) accumulates.
+This project showcases its power and simplicity by focusing on a classic example: estimating the bias $\theta$ of a coin as evidence (coin tosses) accumulates.

 The project is both educational and interactive, making it an excellent resource for learners and enthusiasts who want to deepen their understanding of Bayesian concepts.